Why a Silk Scarf Is the New Art Print

 A piece in an edition of 100 that's been retired has two properties: supply is permanently capped, and future demand can only be met by the secondary market.
 Whether that drives collector-level resale prices depends on whether the work accumulates aesthetic recognition over time.
 Most editions don't.
 Some do.

-Which editions are close to selling out
+Which editions are close to retiring

 The investment case for independent-studio scarves